Esher: Sport

 Esher Cricket Club was established in 1863.
 They play matches in the Esher Park private estate, in New Road and have a youth cricket training and playing squad.
 The members of the cricket club also wanted to play tennis and established the Esher Lawn Tennis Club in 1889.
 A second cricket club arrived in 1875 as West End (Esher) Cricket Club.

 Esher has a history with horse racing since the purpose-built Sandown Park race course opened in 1875.

 In 1881 Esher Leopold football club was established which was formed out of the ashes of the dissolved Weybridge Swallows club.
 The club played at Sandown Park, close to the racecourse.
 The club's sole contribution to the national game was its one appearance in the FA Cup, a 5–0 home defeat to the holders, Old Carthusians, in 1881–82, although the club did reach the semi-finals of the Surrey Senior Cup, losing to Reigate Priory.
 The club continued into the 1883–84 season.

 Esher Rugby Club was established in 1923 and play on the Hersham borders at the Molesey Road stadium, where they have several training grounds there.

 A smaller football club AFC Westend was established in 2003.

 Amenities, local events and media

-King George's Hall is multi-functional conferencing technology-equipped venue available for corporate or group hire, a non-for-profit community facility.

-Moore Place, on the outskirts of Esher, bar and restaurant Esteem, featured as the restaurant in the 4th episode of the first series of Ramsay's Kitchen Nightmares.
+Esher Theatre is a 300 seat performing arts venue on Esher High Street, which opened on 4 September 2021.

 Esher West End hosts an annual flower show and the Hampton Court Flower Show is nearby.
 Similarly, Surrey Wildlife Trust manage Wisley and Ockham Commons, partly within the borough of Elmbridge and Esher is approximately midway between the two leading Surrey and International Gardens, the Royal Botanical Gardens, Kew and RHS Garden, Wisley.

 A weekly newspaper, Esher News and Mail, closed down in 2009.
 Current newspapers include the Surrey Herald: Cobham, Esher and Claygate edition and Living Within monthly magazine/newspaper.

-Elevations range from 10m to 47m above sea level.
-Vantage points – Esher's promontories – include various outcrops of Esher Commons close to Hersham, Cobham and Oxshott for free public use, Esher Place (national training centre of Unite, the union) where a grass garden amphitheatre was built by Lutyens for what was the manor house, the facilities at Sandown Park racecourse and Claremont Landscape Garden.
+Vantage points include various outcrops of Esher Commons close to Hersham, Cobham and Oxshott for free public use; Esher Place (national training centre of Unite, the union) where a grass garden amphitheatre was built by Lutyens for what was the manor house; the facilities at Sandown Park racecourse and Claremont Landscape Garden.